nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The delete module mechanism is facilitated by the `DelmodCommand` and the `DelmodCommandParser`.
+It uses an operation `AddressBook#removeModule()` which is exposed in the `Model` interface as `Model#deleteModule()`.
-It deletes the module based on the specified module code inputted by the user.
+Then, the `removeModuleWithCode()` operation is called in `UniqueModuleList`. `UniqueModuleList#removeModuleWithCode()` will remove the module with the specified code from the module list.
-For example, “delmod m/CS2103” deletes the existing CS2103 module in FaculType.

-Currently, `DelmodCommand` implements the following operations:

-* `DelmodCommandParser#parse(String)` - Parses the arguments of the delmod command.
-In the given example above, the arguments will be “ m/CS2103”.

-And `DelmodCommand` implements the following:

-* `DelmodCommand#execute(Model)` - Executes the deletion of the specified module in the given FaculType model.

 Given below is the example usage scenario and how the delete module mecahnism behaves at each step.

 Step 1.
-The user executes the command `delmod m/CS2103`.
+The user launches the application.
+Facultype is initialized with the module `CS2103` in the addressbook.

 Step 2.
-The command will be brought to the LogicManager class, where it will be recognized as a `delmod` command and LogicManager will call `DelmodCommandParser#parse(String)` with ` m/CS2103` as the arguments.
+The user executes the command `delmod m/CS2103` to delete the module with the module code CS2103 in the addressbook.

-Step 3. `DelmodCommandParser` then obtains the `ModuleCode` from the arguments and forms the `DelmodCommand` with that specified `ModuleCode`.
+Step 3.
+The `delmod` command then calls `Model#deleteModule()` after checking for the existence of the specified module.
-The `DelmodCommand` is then returned to the `LogicManager`.

-Step 4. `LogicManager` then calls `DelmodCommand#execute(Model)`.

-Step 5.
-The `Module` with the specified `ModuleCode`, if already existing in FaculType, will be deleted.
+Step 4.
+The Module with the specified module code, will be deleted from the `UniqueModuleList` in the addressbook.

 The following sequence diagram shows how the deleting of the module works: